YoussefIbraheem/rizme-blog/README.md

 ------------
 To install the Laravel blog project, follow the below steps:

-1. Clone the repository from the GitHub.
+1. Clone the repository from GitHub.

 ```
 $ git clone https://github.com/YoussefIbraheem/rizme-blog.git